Hvolkins/package-delivery-tool/README.md

 * Unzip the zip file (if you downloaded one)
 * Import project over pom.xml (used maven) in your IDE
 * Used "mvn package" for jar generation or used jar imported into Git repository
-* Generated jar file is in target folder, for start app enter into console "java -jar packageDelivery-1.0.jar" (before this open the target folder in console)
+* Jar file is in target folder, for start app enter into console "java -jar packageDelivery-1.0.jar"
+* Copy files fees.txt and input.txt in some folder on your pc

 * After starting app use can see in console help Menu:

    Package delivery tool: